alirezakazemipour/alirezakazemipour.github.io/_posts/2025-08-29-stchstc-apprxmtn-1.md

 where the solution $Hr = r$ mandates that $\nabla f(r) = 0$, which means $r$ is the minimizer of $f$ [Spoiler: the fixed point of $H$ is the minimizer of $f$].

-In general we might not have direct access to $Hr$,  but instead some noisy corrupted measurement of it.
+In general, we might not have direct access to $Hr$,  but instead some noisy corrupted measurement of it.
 Then our optimization problem takes the following form, where $w$ denotes the random noise

 $$\begin{equation*} r := (1 - \gamma) r + \gamma (Hr + w) \end{equation*}.$$